-To help you find out why they are so essential, we’ve put together a list of the top 5 benefits of building an online brand community.
+Here are the top five benefits of building an online brand community.

 1. Removes dependency on ads and promotions for traffic

-When you have a strong online community, it pulls people to your brand by tapping into what really motivates them: their emotions.
-This is done by connecting your brand to social causes, creating a mission statement for your brand, and even with a rewards program.
+When you have a strong online community, it pulls people to your brand by tapping into what really motivates them — their emotions.
+This is done by connecting your brand to social causes, creating a mission statement for your brand, and even through a rewards program.

 2. Increases customer retention

-When your community members are connected to your your brand and the community around it, it creates a switching barrier.
-As a result of their dedication and investment in the community they won’t be as price sensitive, and will be less likely to shop around.
+When your community members are connected to your brand and the community around it, it creates a switching barrier.
+Customer loyalty follows if you’re continuing to meet customers’ expectations.
+As a result of their dedication and investment in the community, they won’t be as price sensitive and will be less likely to shop around and even increase their AOV.

-By tapping into the emotions attached to looking and feeling your best, they’ve built a large online brand community, without having to consider lowering their prices to be the cheapest beauty oils on the market.
+By tapping into the emotions attached to looking and feeling your best, they’ve built an online brand community, without having to consider lowering their prices to be the cheapest beauty brand on the market.

 Make emotional connections the bedrock of your community.
 No matter what you sell, your one-time shoppers will become dedicated repeat purchasers as devoted members of your brand community.